ngrx/platform/projects/ngrx.io/content/guide/store/reducers.md

 ### Creating the reducer function

-The reducer function's responsibilty is to handle the state transitions in an immutable way.
-Define a reducer function that handles the actions for managing the state of the counter.
+The reducer function's responsibility is to handle the state transitions in an immutable way.
+Define a reducer function that handles the actions for managing the state of the scoreboard.

 ```ts
 export function reducer(